It is our aim to inform the patients about the fees and payments they will have to pay prior or during their treatments at the practice.

 - Represents a Failed To Attend ( FTA) any appointment to which the patient fails to attend without informing us about his incapacity to attend to his appointment.

-Charges for Late Cancelation and Failed to Attend
+Charges for Attending Late, Late Cancelation and Failed to Attend

 We, as a clinic, have a limited number of appointments per day in which we can see and treat patients.
 Every appointment cares within a clinical cost.
-Every patient who fails to attend or make a late cancellation not only that prevents other patients to benefit from their needed treatments, but also they are putting an incredible pressure on the running cost for the practice and ultimately, on the treatment costs for the other patients.
+Every patient who fails to attend or make a late cancellation not only that prevents other patients to benefit from their needed treatments, but also they are putting an incredible pressure on the practice’s running costs and ultimately, on the treatment prices.

 Nonetheless, due to the COVID-19 new working protocols, the cost of PPE and the appointments duration, the practice board decided that a penalty charge will be applicable to those patient who makes a late cancelation or fail to attend an appointment, as follows: